denniemok/battleasya-bedwars-extension/README.md

 <hr>

 ### Introduction
 This simple extension introduces several EULA-friendly enhancement to the 2 BedWars-related plugins (i.e., BedWars Minigame, AlonosoLevels) that were installed on BattleAsya.
-Since it was initially made for exclusive use on BattleAsya, most of the messages and parameters were hard-coded.<p>
+Since the extension was initially made for exclusive use on BattleAsya, most of the messages and parameters were hard-coded (i.e., non-configurable).<p>

 BattleAsya had been using this extension on all its BedWars instances ever since 2021.
 Until today, the functionality that this plugin offers still makes up a large part of BattleAsya's VIP membership.